danish-am/aws-migration-project/README.md

 ✅ This enabled **a clean migration into a single consolidated Terraform-managed state file**, with no plan drift.

 ---
 🎉 These resolutions ensured **state integrity, no drift detection issues, and a successful infrastructure migration**.
 ---

-🎉 These resolutions ensured a **clean migration from Terraformer-generated state → main Terraform-managed state** without breaking state lineage or causing import conflicts.

----

 ## 📝 **Future Enhancements**